 These are recommendations of books and articles that I have read recently.
 The links to further information often provide sources where they may be purchased.
-For the record, I have no connection with any of the suppliers and do not benefit from book purchases.
+For the record, I have no connection with any of the authors or suppliers and do not benefit from book purchases.

 GETTING TO ZERO: CANADA CONFRONTS GLOBAL WARMING

 Comprehensive information about the challengers Canadians face with a strategy for action.
 All Canadians need to read this book.

 This is fine collection of essays, largely from a non-Christian perspective that is both educational and inspiring.